ZeroMips/zeromips-website/content/about/index.md

 ---

 It all started in the 70s.
-Chuck Peddle and his team at MOS Technology developed an inenxpensive but still powerful microprocessor.
+Chuck Peddle and his team at MOS Technology developed an inexpensive but still powerful microprocessor.
 The 6502 and its derivates like the 6510 were adopted in many of the early homecomputers: the Apple I and II, the Commodore PET, VC20 and the famous C64.